protubero/beanstore/README.md

 > [!NOTE]
 > The callback code is enqeued in the normal transaction queue.

-## Howto shoot yourself in the foot
+## HOWTO shoot yourself in the foot

 Beanstore can not hinder you to shoot yourself in the foot.
 These are the things you want to avoid: